AvishekVerma/Python_Basic_Code/README.md

 Problem -3.
 Create a data dictionary of 5 states having state name as key and number of covid-19 cases as values.
 a.
 Print only state names from the dictionary.
 b.
 Update another country and it’s covid-19 cases in the dictionary.
+# Assignment 2

+Problem 1
+A. Write an equation which relates 399, 543 and 12345
+B. “When I divide 5 with 3, I got 1.
+But when I divide -5 with 3, I got -2  —How would you justify it.

+Problem 2.  a=5,b=3,c=10..
+What will be the output of the following:
+          A. a/=b
+           B. c*=5

+Problem 3.
+A. How to check the presence of an alphabet ‘s’ in word “Data Science” .
+           B. How can you obtain 64 by using numbers 4 and 3 .